• What is Copywriting?

 And, finally, be sure to talk through all of the elements involved in a sales page, your process for writing it, and what kind of a schedule you anticipate for the project.
 Remember, your client is not a copywriting professional and may not have ever worked with a copywriter before.
 The more you can make the process transparent and help him or her understand exactly what will happen and when, the more they’ll feel comfortable putting their faith in you to write the sales page.

-Filed Under: Pitching Tagged With: copywriting ideas, land work, pitching, sales page
+Filed Under: Business Development Tagged With: copywriting ideas, land work, pitching, sales page

 Interested in Copywriting?
 Get our Free Video Training!